What is quality improvement in health care?

 Quality improvement toolkits

 Our self-guided toolkits and workbooks cover a range of topics, with easy-to-follow steps to help your practice assess its performance and make measurable improvements.
 They include ideas for quality improvement activities, supplemented by useful resources.
-Your dedicated NWMPHN relationship manager can support you to get the most out of the process.
+Your dedicated NWMPHN quality improvement program officer can support you to get the most out of the process.
 Visit our QI Toolkits page to learn more.

 Practice Incentives Program Quality Improvement Incentive